WhitneyLampkin/devscriber/README.md

 This project is intended for personal use, but I still wanted to give it a meaningful name and custom icon to make it feel more _official_.
 There are a few hidden meanings in the tool's name:

-- The tool's purpose is to make scaffolding of common development documentation easier, thus it is a scribe to developers or a dev's scribe.
+- The tool's purpose is to make the creation of common development documentation easier, thus it is a scribe to developers or a dev's scribe.
 - DevScribe was the first option but DevScriber had a better ring to it and still makes sense.
     - ...a scriber is a tool used to mark materials like wood, steel, metal or plastics.
 Similarly, documentation _marks_ the code that developer's write.
 - DevScribe (DevScriber) is also a cute play on the word describe (describer).